opendatateam/udata/docs/adapting-settings.md

 )
 ```

-Overrides user search fields and their ponderation
+Overrides user search fields and their ponderation.

 ## Map widget configuration